-Studies on the bio-ecology of two ecological variants-An. stephensi type form and var. mysorensis were carried out in different seasons-pre-monsoon, monsoon and post-monsoon in an arid zone (Jodhpur, Rajasthan).
-The study brought out that: (i) two varieties of An. stephensi are sympatric in rural areas; (ii) the type form breeds indoor in domestic and peridomestic containers and also rests indoor on unsprayed hanging objects, throughout the year while var. mysorensis co-breeds and rests indoors during the summer for lack of breeding waters but moves out with the onset of rain as feral species (Fig. 25); and (iii) it is only type form which is involved in the transmission of malaria.
+Studies on the bioecology of two ecological variants- An. stephensi type form and mysorensis were carried out in different seasons-pre-monsoon, monsoon and post-monsoon in an arid zone (Jodhpur, Rajasthan).
+The study brought out that: (i) two varieties of An. stephensi are sympatric in rural areas; (ii) the type form breeds indoor in domestic and peridomestic containers and also rests indoor on unsprayed hanging objects, throughout the year while var. mysorensis co-breeds and rests indoors during the summer for lack of breeding waters but moves out with the onset of rain as feral species (Fig. 24); and (iii) it is only type form which is involved in the transmission of malaria.
 The An. stephensi var. mysorensis may not be involved in the transmission, basically because of largely zoophagic feeding behaviour and low parity rate during the transmission season.
 The findings have obvious implication for control of An. stephensi transmitted malaria by residual spraying as the species select hanging objects for resting.
-In Kutchch, >90% population of An. stephensi had egg float ridge counts of 12-14 while the remaining had 16 ridges.